Water Filters 101

 Water filters are designed to remove impurities.
-When the filter is clogged, those impurities won’t be removed.
+When it is clogged, those impurities won’t be removed.
 You might notice a slight aftertaste to the water.
 If bacteria are thriving in the filter, their waste products will cause a slightly bitter taste to the water.
 Foods or drinks you prepare with water, such as gelatin, tea or coffee may also taste different.
-Even if your filter isn’t three months old yet, it’s a good idea to replace the filter if the water tastes funny.
+Even if your filter isn’t three months old yet, it’s a good idea to replace it if the water tastes funny.

 Discoloration or Cloudiness